top of page

 Eixample — For Sagrada Família, Wide Pavements and Stroller-Friendly Streets

 Eixample is the grand 19th-century grid district that spreads out from the old city with wide, avenues and stunning architecture including Sagrada Família (remember to book tickets months in advance because we missed out and only saw the outside, which is still extraordinary) and Casa Batlló, one of Antoni Gaudí’s most iconic works of Catalan Modernism.
-Location wise it is one of the most practical bases in the city.

 View of Casa Batlló, Barcelona